moiatgit/rustbook/src/ch09-02-recoverable-errors-with-result.md

 {{#include ../listings/ch09-error-handling/listing-09-06/src/main.rs:here}}
 ```

-<span class="caption">Listing 9-6: A function that returns errors to the
+<span class="caption">Llistat 9-6: A function that returns errors to the
 calling code using `match`</span>

 This function can be written in a much shorter way, but we’re going to start by